SarathChandraKaza/VR-School/README.md

 * Download the APK from the drive link provided above.

-* Open SideQuest application in your PC and set it up.
+* Open SideQuest application in your PC/Laptop and.

-* Connect the Oculus Quest 2 to your PC and SideQuest would automatically detect the device.
+* Connect the Oculus Quest 2 to your PC/Laptop and SideQuest would automatically detect the device.

 * Click on the upload button and select the downloaded APK.

 * Once the installation is completely done, wear the Oculus Quest 2 and go into "Unknown Devices" tab.

-* Click on the "VR School" application.
+* Click on the "VR School" application to start.

 # Snapshots